-There are no prerequisites for entry to Units 1, 2 and 3.
+There are no prerequisites for entry to Units 3.
 Students must undertake Unit 3 prior to undertaking Unit 4.

 History provides a strong pathway to formal study at tertiary level.
-It is very well regarded for careers with a literary foundation, for example, education, law, politics, international relations, journalism, public relations, and any career requiring an understanding of people and contemporary society.
-In addition, the study of history provides a wonderful life interest and enhances travel, reading books, theatregoing, newspapers, following the news and engaging in conversation.
+It is very well regarded for careers with a literary foundation, for example, education, law, politics, international relations, journalism, public relations, and any career requiring an understanding of people and contemporary society..